PhD Bath University (1990)

 Enquiries from prospective PhD students are always welcome

-Current projects include (i) targeting energy metabolism as a therapeutic strategy in cancer and (ii) establishing protocols to assess mitochondrial function in neutrophils and monocytes.
+Current projects include (i) targeting energy metabolism as a therapeutic strategy in cancer and (ii) identifying fatigue associated blood factors in Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) and iii) development of Raman Microscopy as a tool to study energy metabolism and drug accumulation

 Research allows you to develop exciting collaborations with a wide range of people from different disciplines.
 Establishing collaborative research projects is one of my major passions and I am always interested in discussing exciting new projects.